Best Non-Surgical Spondylolisthesis Treatment in Malaysia

 Our technology and our team members (Chiropractors and Physiotherapists) are experts in the non-surgical treatment of spine and joint.
 Spondylolisthesis treatment in our centers is with advanced therapy equipment, clinical physiotherapists, and our research-based chiropractors in Malaysia.
 Rest assured; we excel in all three.

 Our collaborative systems and specialized spine technology are not second to any in Asia.
 In fact, we succeed when others fail.
 Thus, so visit one of our centers to see what a clinical research-based team of Chiropractors and physiotherapists can do for you today.
 We can help.
 In adults, arthritis of the spine is the most common cause of spondylolisthesis and often seen in the 4th and 5th lumbar bones.
-In younger people, the most common causes are stress fractures caused by accidents or a sports related injury.
+In younger people, the most common causes are stress fractures caused by accidents or a sports-related injury.

 Symptoms of Spondylolisthesis

-Spondylolisthesis can result into either neck pain or back pain, depending on its’ location.
+Spondylolisthesis can result in either neck pain or back pain, depending on its’ location.
 The symptoms can be mild, moderate or severe.
 The pain in the back or down the legs is common.
 Also, many complain of numbness, tingling and even weakness in one or both legs.
 It can even lead to erectile dysfunction in males and fertility issues in females.
 Thus, the pain and symptoms can vary and have enormous implications affecting the quality of one’s life.
 It can cause pain in the back, pain in the hip, pain in the legs and pain along the spine.

 Spondylolisthesis can pinch the spinal cord or the thecal sac and cause damage to the nerves, and may even cause health issues with bowels, bladder, and reproductive organs.
 Spondylolisthesis is better-treated non-surgery.
 Our Technology and collaborative methods of care are the keys.
 With our expert Chiropractic knowledge combined with clinical physiotherapy and incorporating our unique, one of a kind Spinercise technology, we can stabilize a spondylolisthesis and help our patients rid themselves of the pain and problems of this potentially crippling condition.
 Proper and timely care is a must to avoid worsening of your spondylolisthesis, so visit us; we offer the best of Chiropractic in Malaysia.